-The table below explains how these risks relate to each other and the Outcomes to the Shareholder that could affect an investment in the Sub-
+The table below explains how these risks relate to each other and the Outcomes to the Shareholder that could affect an investment in the Sub-Fund.

-Investors should also read Risk Descriptions for a full description of each
+Investors should also read Risk Descriptions for a full description of each risk.

-Convertible securities Hedging Emerging markets

-Equities

-Other associated risks Further risks the Sub-Fund is exposed to from its use of the techniques and securities above

-Credit Interest rate Market Liquidity

-Loss Shareholders could Volatility Shares of the lose some or all of their

-Sub-Fund will fluctuate
+Techniques Hedging Securities Convertible securities Emerging markets Equities Convertible securities Emerging markets Other associated risks I techniques and securi d is exposed to from its use of the Credit Currency Interest rate Liquidity Market Outcomes to the Shareho older Potential impact of t he risks above Loss Shareholders could lose some or all of their money.
+Volatility Shares of the Sub-Fund will fluctuate in value.
+Failure to meet the Sub-Fund's objective.